 Nelly played the Main Event at the 2007 World Series of Poker.
 He has also played The PokerStars European Poker Tour and PokerStars Caribbean Adventure.

-In 2010, Nelly endorsed Do Something's Tackle Hunger campaign.
-In a public service announcement he filmed for the cause, Nelly challenged teens to fight hunger by collecting one million pounds of food for the holiday season.
+In 2010, Nelly filmed a public service announcement for the Tackle Hunger campaign sponsored by the nonprofit Do Something.
+In the PSA, Nelly challenged teens to fight hunger by collecting one million pounds of food for the holiday season for needy families.